The Xbox One X truly lived up to Microsoft's boasts: it's the most powerful console on the market today.

 You'll find a few free games to download each month if you have an Xbox Live Gold subscription – but if you want the best of the best, it's well worth spending a bit of cash to snag some of the top games around.
 That's especially true with the power-packed Xbox One X, assuming you have a 4K TV too.

-Here are three must-play Xbox One X experiences, and three more cheaper, download-only games that are also well worth your time.
-And if you need even more picks, here's a list of 20 of the system's top games today.
+Here are three of the latest must-play Xbox One X experiences, and three more cheaper, download-only games that are also well worth your time.
+And if you need even more picks, here's a list of 25 of the system's top games today.